Peter Hooley: Professional career

-Following the close of his college career, Hooley signed with the Plymouth Raiders of the British Basketball League.
-He averaged six points per game for the Raiders before returning to Australia for personal reasons.
-He then signed with the Ballarat Miners of the South East Australian Basketball League (SEABL) in February, 2017.
-For the 2017 SEABL season, Hooley averaged 20.6 points and 4.5 assists per game for the Miners, earning a berth on the All-Star Five Team.
-He re-signed with the Miners for the 2018 season.
+Following the close of his college career, Hooley signed with the Plymouth Raiders of the British Basketball League for the 2016–17 season.
+He left the team in February 2017 after averaging six points in 11 games.

+Hooley joined the Ballarat Miners of the South East Australian Basketball League (SEABL) for the 2017 season.
+He averaged 20.6 points and 4.5 assists per game for the Miners, earning All-Star Five honours.

-Hooley parlayed his strong SEABL performance into a contract with the National Basketball League's Melbourne United as an injury replacement for Daniel Dillon.
+In August 2017, Hooley signed with Melbourne United of the National Basketball League (NBL) for the 2017–18 season as an injury replacement for Daniel Dillon.
+He re-joined the Miners for the 2018 SEABL season and then had a second season with United in 2018–19.

+In 2019, Hooley joined the Kilsyth Cobras of the NBL1 for the league's inaugural season.
+He played for the Nunawading Spectres during the 2021 NBL1 season.

 Broadcasting career

 Hooley joined the NBL commentary team for the 2019–20 season.
 He was appointed as a panelist on commentary show NBL Overtime in 2024.